seancorfield/next-jdbc/doc/getting-started.md

 user=>
 ```

+Relying on the default result set builder -- and table-qualified column names -- is the recommended approach to take, if possible, with a few caveats:
+* MS SQL Server produces unqualified column names by default (see [**Tips & Tricks**](/doc/getting-started/friendly-sql-functions#tips--tricks) for how to get table names back from MS SQL Server),
+* Oracle's JDBC driver doesn't support `.getTableName()` so it will only produce unqualified column names (also mentioned in **Tips & Tricks**),
+* If your SQL query joins tables in a way that produces duplicate column names, and you use unqualified column names, then those duplicated column names will conflict and you will get only one of them in your result -- use aliases in SQL (`as`) to make the column names distinct,
+* If your SQL query joins a table to itself under different aliases, the _qualified_ column names will conflict because they are based on the underlying table name provided by the JDBC driver rather the alias you used in your query -- again, use aliases in SQL to make those column names distinct.

 ### `plan` & Reducing Result Sets

 While those functions are fine for retrieving result sets as data, most of the time you want to process that data efficiently, so `next.jdbc` provides a SQL execution function that works with `reduce` and with transducers to consume the result set without the intermediate overhead of creating Clojure data structures for every row: